mailcow/mailcow-dockerized/docs/install.md

 1\.
 Learn how to install [Docker](https://docs.docker.com/engine/installation/linux/) and [Docker Compose](https://docs.docker.com/compose/install/).

+Most systems can safely install Docker by running `curl -sSL https://get.docker.com/ | sh`

+Please use the latest Docker engine available and do not use the engine that ships with your distros repository.

 2\.
 Clone the master branch of the repository
 ```
 git clone https://github.com/andryyy/mailcow-dockerized && cd mailcow-dockerized